-Girls’ lacrosse is a non-contact sport that holds the same purpose of boys’ lacrosse, which is to outscore the opponent by shooting the lacrosse ball into the opponents' goal.
+Girls’ lacrosse is a less-contact sport that holds the same purpose of boys’ lacrosse, which is to outscore the opponent by shooting the lacrosse ball into the opponents' goal.
 However, the rules of girls’ lacrosse differ significantly from boys lacrosse.

 GIRLS EQUIPMENT REQUIREMENTS:

 1. Regulation girls Lacrosse stick

 4. Gloves are optional (gloves are more commonly used in grade 7/8 program and for especially cold days; boys Lacrosse gloves are not acceptable).

 Crosse: regulation women's crosse (field stick for field players and goalie stick for goalkeepers).
 Boys’ sticks are NOT permitted.